-14: And which of these best captures how you booked your [package] trip?
+^{14:} And which of these best captures how you booked your [package] trip?
 15 And which of these best captures how you booked your travel to and from [DESTINATION]?
+16. And which of these best captures how you booked your accommodation in [DESTINATION]?
 If you made multiple bookings, please select the MAIN one that applies.